 The Spread

 To remain competitive, most forex brokers have abandoned the practice of charging commissions and profit from the built-in spreads instead.
 The term spread refers to the difference between the bid and ask prices.
-Think of it as the juice bookmakers charge for accepting punters’ bets.
+It represents the broker’s built-in cost for facilitating each trade.
 For instance, if the bid and ask prices for the GBP/USD pair are 1.3115/1.3118, the spread will equal three pips.

 Dealing desk brokers typically use fixed spreads that do not fluctuate, so that traders know the cost of their positions in advance.
 Flexible or floating spreads are common among no dealing desk brokers and vary based on market volatility.